Rhoxio/adjective-rpg-engine-old/README.md

 It will include modules for usage such as:
  - Skills
  - Equipment
- - Inventory
+ - Inventory *
- - Items
+ - Items *
- - Stauses (Buffs/Debuffs)
+ - Stauses (Buffs/Debuffs) -
- - Experience
+ - Experience *

 ### Ideation
-#### Notes on how to implement and sync up the appropriate models to one another
+This project has shifted the design principles quite a lot since the beginning, and after more research it seems like most of the functionality can be pulled out into modules rather than using inheritance.

+I found it funny that the name of the project was somewhat synonymous with what type of code I had to write.

-## Global Management
+### Global Management
 This project will also include a global management system and auto-incrementing instance ids on a per-model basis.
 Essentially, you can set globals at startup and have important adjective-specific ones be automatically managed in runtime.

 ### Modules